Communication and Parental Involvement

 Parent Teacher Consultations

-A parents meeting is held at the beginning of the first half term to ensure that children have settled into their new classes.
+A parents meeting is held at the beginning of the first half of the autumn term to ensure that children have settled into their new classes.
 In March, another parents evening is held where parents have the opportunity to discuss their child's progress with class teacher and to set targets for the rest of the year.
-Towards the end of the Summer Term written reports are sent home.
+Pupil report cards are sent home at the end of the autumn and spring terms, with parents given the opportunity to discuss these with the class teacher.
+In July, ever pupil receives a end of year school report with parents given the opportunity to discuss this with the class teacher before the end of term.

 Parents are welcome, at any time, to make an appointment to discuss their child's progress, or any matters arising, with the class teacher.
-The Executive Headteacher and Head of School are always happy to speak to parents - please do not hesitate to contact them.
+The Acting Headteacher, Mrs Rouse is always happy to speak to parents - please do not hesitate to contact Mrs Rouse via the a school telephone number or admin email address firstname.lastname@example.org

 In the case of a complaint by a parent about any aspect of the curriculum or a related matter, the Academy Council has endorsed the formal complaints procedure established by the Local Education Authority: